espn-neurips2020/ESPN/README.md

 ### Experiments

 We list the script to run for the experiments we collected in our paper.
-ESPN-Finetune requires the `models` file to run it.
+ESPN-Finetune requires the `models` file to run it (Download from [HERE](https://drive.google.com/drive/folders/18wHTHOgAxMZhMKGqKzXmPGHiTbZIN7GN?usp=sharing)).
 Tiny-ImageNet and ImageNet needs to be downloaded separately and modify the directory in `datasets.py`.

 ### MNIST/Fashion-MNIST